conraythefirst/DrunkYet/README.md

 ## Features
 Add a drink and hit the +/- buttons to adjust the amount.
-Hitting the "-" button when the amount is 0 will delete the drink from the list, so will do a longpress on the item.
+Hitting the "-" button when the amount is 0 will delete the drink from the list, so will do a longpress.

 ## License